 Below are instructions for completing a manual backup using the Graphical User Interface (GUI) in Windows.
 For how to use the command line interface to run a backup, please see our page on the using the client command line interface.

 Close any programs that you are running, where possible.
 We recommend this because TSM will not be able to back up files that are in use, such as open Word files.

-In Windows 7, run TSM by clicking on the Windows logo in the lower-left corner of the screen and then select
+In Windows 7, run the TSM backup client by clicking on the Windows logo in the lower-left corner of the screen and then select

 [Tivoli Storage Manager]>